aws-quickstart/quickstart-quantiphi-lex-kendra-backend/README.md

 Please make sure you have the following pre-requisites, before launching the CloudFormation templates to deploy the Quick Start.

 1. An AWS Account.
 2. An S3 bucket, which contains the documents related to Covid-19 that are used by Kendra to index and query.
 This S3 bucket is the document repository which will be used as a data source by Kendra, for sample Lex chatbot.
+You can bring your own documents or, use the sample documents in Quantiphi's S3 bucket s3://quickstart-quantiphi-lex-kendra/ .

 ### Deployment steps